 Keep your center of mass low, and when you’re lying on the board make your toes touch the end of the board so you know where you are.

 You need to stand up quickly once you catch a wave.
-Really, this is the key thing for beginner.
+Really, this is the key thing for beginners.

 Also having your feet up and kicking them back on the board can change your center of mass and help you catch a wave if you are just on the very edge of it.